Exceptional Birdwatching in the Cuyabeno Wildlife Reserve

 In addition to birdwatching from our canoe, we will also:

-- Observe parrots and macaws at a local clay lick.
+• Observe parrots and parakeets at a local clay lick.

 Naturally, if a full-day hike in warm climes is not to your liking, alternate plans include a full-day canoe tour to the Zabalo River.
 Alternatively, do even more by requesting an additional day or two to your trip!